Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-delete-order.md

 1. Define a route handler for DELETE /orders/{id}
 2. Extract the order ID from the URL path
-3. Begin a database transaction
-4. Retrieve the order and its items
+3. Retrieve the order and its items
-5. Validate that the order exists and can be deleted
+4. Validate that the order exists and can be deleted
-6. Restore product stock quantities
-7. Delete order items
+5. Delete order items
-8. Delete the order
+6. Delete the order
-9. Commit the transaction if all operations succeed
-10. Return a success response
+7. Return a success response
-11. Roll back the transaction if any operation fails

 The implementation will use the DatabaseService to execute the necessary SQL commands within a transaction.